 Rendez-vous 2017 – Rendez-vous naval de Québec

-More than 40 tall ships will be sailing Canadian waters to honour the 150th anniversary of Confederation in 2017.
-They are scheduled to stop at host ports in Ontario, Québec and the Maritimes, giving thousands of people the opportunity to admire the majestic beauty of these cathedrals of the seas.
-Hop on board and tour the ships...thrill to the brilliant thematic fireworks in one of the port cities...applaud the colourful parade of crew members...enjoy talented street performers...and much more!
+From June 30 to August 20, 2017, more than 40 tall ships are sailing Canadian waters to honour Canada 150.
+They are scheduled to stop at host ports in Ontario, Quebec and the Maritimes, giving thousands of people an opportunity to admire the majestic beauty of these cathedrals of the seas.

 SESQUI – SESQUI INC.